What are the future dates?

 - Entry fees are non-refundable and entries are non-transferable.
 This means once you have registered, you will not receive a refund if you cannot participate, and you may not give or sell your number to anyone else.
 Being caught doing so can result in a ban from future events.
 Exceptions will be made if you are on active military duty and you get deployed.
 You can send us a copy of your orders, and we will refund your entry fee.

-- Deferrals are permitted until THREE WEEKS PRIOR TO THE RACE for an additional administrative fee.
+- Deferrals are permitted until TWO WEEKS PRIOR TO THE RACE for an additional administrative fee.
 Deferrals can be executed through the registration website.

 Can I give/sell my number to another runner?

 - Entries are non-transferable.
 This is for the safety of the runner as well as necessary to satisfy insurance requirements of the event.
 If a runner collapses or is otherwise injured during the race and is running as someone else, we would not have emergency information available for them.
 This could result in further injury.
 In addition, this would be unfair to all of the people who tried to get in legitimately and could not.